poshjosh/chinomsoikwuagwu.com/2020/03/16/AWS_VPC-endpoints-and-VPC-endpoint-services.md

 You are the _service provider_, and the AWS principals that create connections to your service are _service consumers_.

+Use a VPC endpoint to access AWS resources if you only require access to those resources from within a virtual private cloud (VPC).
+Doing this prevents that traffic from traversing the open internet

 In the following diagram, the account owner of VPC B is a service provider, and has a service running on instances in subnet B. The owner of VPC B has a service endpoint (vpce-svc-1234) with an associated Network Load Balancer that points to the instances in subnet B as targets.
 Instances in subnet A of VPC A use an interface endpoint to access the services in subnet B.

 __Illustration of VPC Endpoint Service__